hou-yz/hou-yz.github.io/_pages/about.md

   - /about.html
 ---

-This is Yunzhong Hou's home page.

 About me
 ======
 Yunzhong Hou is a PhD student in Computer Science at Australian National University.
 Currently, he works under the supervision of [Dr. Liang Zheng](http://www.liangzheng.com.cn/) and [Prof. Stephen Gould](http://users.cecs.anu.edu.au/~sgould/).
 Before that, he received his bachelor of science degree in electronic engineering from Tsinghua University in 2018.

 His current research interest lies in computer vision and deep learning.
-More specifically, it includes multi-object tracking, re-identification, generative adversial networks and reinforcement learning.
+More specifically, it includes image compression, tracking, re-identification, generative adversial networks and reinforcement learning.

 News